Hold Me Down / Give Me Life

 "Hold Me Down / Give Me Life" is a double A-side single released by English boy band JLS as the second single from the group's fourth studio album, Evolution.
 The single was released in the United Kingdom on 14 December 2012.
-The single peaked at #112 on the UK Singles Chart, becoming the band's worst performing single.
+The single peaked at No. 112 on the UK Singles Chart, becoming the band's worst performing single.

 The group was originally slated to release 'Give Me Life' on 23 December, but opted for 'Hold Me Down' due to "fan demand".